Cilvyahg/FED_wtrack/javascript/functions/functions.md

 There are 3 ways to write a function in Javascript.
 1. function declarations

+This style has a few drawbacks which are a bit technical. ***The most important drawback is that you cannot assign or re-assign a function declaration.
+Function declarations also cannot create anonymous functions.***

 2. functions expressions
 we don't declare the function but we rather put the expression (function) in a variable.

+>
+>`const add = function (number1, number2) {`
+>
+>
+>  `return number1 + number2;`
+>
+> `}; `
+>
+>`add(5,6);`
+>

+This is the more modern way of writing functions.
+This style is common in modern JavaScript.

+What happens here is two steps:

+we have an "expression" that evaluates to a function we assign the function to a variable (add in this case) We can use function expressions to create anonymous functions.
+With anonymous functions we don't assign the function to a variable, but use it immediately in some way.

+If you use a function expression and assign it: add a semicolon after the last }.

 3. arrow functions : compact way of writing code and return is implicitely return. you cannot always use them

 Whichever way you write a function does not influence how you call the function.
 That's always the same.

+We can sometimes skip the curly braces and the return keyword when writing an arrow function to make the syntax even more compact.
+We can only do this if:

+there's only one statement in the "body" of the function we want the evaluated value of that statement to be the value the function returns.
+However: this shorter syntax can decrease readability and ease of debugging, so don't overuse it.

+#  HOISTING

+Hoisting is a JavaScript mechanism where variables and function declarations are moved to the top of their scope before code execution.

+It’s important to remember that only declarations are hoisted into memory during compile time, not assignments.

+# JSON

+Javascript Object Notation
+lightweight data-interchange format
+based on a subset of Javascript

+**data types that we can use with json**

+numbers
+string: use double quotes
+boolean
+array []
+object : unordered collection of key value pairs
+null: empty value

+# Expressions

+expressions always results in value;